hanabi/hanabi.github.io/docs/level-14.md

 ### The Double Bluff

 - Similar to a *Double Half Bluff*, it is also possible to get 2 cards played in a row that are completely unrelated.
-It is distinct from a *Double Half Bluff* because **none** of the blind-played cards match the card that is clued.
+It is distinct from a *Double Half Bluff* because **none** of the blind-played cards connect to the card that is clued.
 - For example, in a 4-player game:
   - Red 1 is currently played on the stacks.
   - Alice clues Donald red, which touches a red 4 as a *Play Clue*.